microsoft/CopilotHackathon/exercisefiles/node/README.md

 ```

-- In the NodeServer.js develop the rest of the methods described in the Exercise described in the section below (do not forget to open color.json file in Visual Studio Code, so CoPilot get all the context to make better recommendations)
+- In the NodeServer.js develop the rest of the methods described in the exercise described in the section below (do not forget to open the color.json file in Visual Studio Code, so Copilot gets all the context to make better recommendations)
-- In the Test.js file add the methods to test the functionality
+- In the Test.js file, add the methods to test the functionality
-- Run the tests to verify that all is working
+- Run the tests to verify that everything is working
-- Open the dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server
+- Open the Dockerfile file, and fill it, in order to create a Docker container with a node image that can run the web server
-- Create command to run docker in port 4000
+- Create command to run Docker on port 4000
-- Test that the application is working in port 4000
+- Test that the application is working on port 4000
 - In the **nodeserver.js** file, you can type a new line like //run a curl command to test the server

-So we can see how CoPilot based on the current file produces a curl command, to be executed in command line
+So we can see how Copilot based on the current file, produces a curl command, to be executed on the command line
-- Also you can be more specific like: //run a curl command to test the daysBetweenDates method
+- Also you can be more specific, like: //run a curl command to test the daysBetweenDates method

 So it generates a test for a specific method

 ## Exercise

-The exercise consist of building a web server using Nodejs that serves the request of various functionality.
+The exercise consists of building a web server using Node.js that serves requests for various functionality.

-The requests that the server must attend are the following:
+The requests that the server must attend to are the following:

 - **/Get** :